Operation Krohcol: British Commonwealth Forces

 The column that departed Kroh consisted of men from the 3/16th Punjab and some engineers under the command of Lt Col Henry Moorhead, carried in the Marmon-Herrington AWD trucks of the 2nd/3rd Australian Motor Transport Company under Major G.A.C.
 Kiernan.
-Krohcol was under its designated strength and delayed due to a second battalion the 5/14th Punjab Regiment and a light artillery battery failing to arrive on time.
-The column left without them.
-The column's objective was a six-mile (10 km) stretch of road cut through a steep hillside and bounded on the other side by sheer drop into a river and known as The Ledge.
-Blowing the hillside on to the road would cause the Japanese invasion force considerable delay.
+Krohcol was understrength and delayed due to a second battalion the 5/14th Punjab Regiment and a light artillery battery failing to arrive on time.
+The column left without them for a 6 mi stretch of road cut through a steep hillside and bounded on the other side by sheer drop into a river and known as The Ledge.
+Collapsing the hillside on to the road would cause the Japanese invasion force considerable delay.